pragkhard/ReactJs-Interview-prepration/Redux.md

 We say that header component subscribe to a store and when I say subscribe the store basically we shink with the store.
 If the data inside the store changes my header component will update automatically.
 How do you subscribe – will subscribe using the selector

+* The Redux Toolkit package is intended to be the standard way to write Redux logic.